Richa2801/algoHERithm/README.md

 # Women - Health and Safety
 We are team algoHERithm comprising of Sakshi and Richa.
+This file is part of our contribution to Azure Women's Hackathon 2022.

 ## Problem Statement
 Predict the health and safety of women

 ## Tools to be used
-MS-Azure AI for ML
+1. MS-Azure AI for ML
-MS-Azure for Deploying
+2. MS-Azure for Deploying

 ## Method
 #### Find appropiate datasets